meltonme/Job-Description-Matcher/README.md

 # Job Description Matcher

-This is a Flask application that matches job descriptions against resumes to calculate a match score based on the presence of keywords.
+This is a Flask application that matches job descriptions against resumes to calculate a match score based on the presence of user provided keywords.

 The application supports PDF and DOCX file formats for resumes.